dotnet/templating/docs/Localization.md

 Examples of localization files can be found [here](https://github.com/dotnet/templating/tree/main/template_feed/Microsoft.DotNet.Common.ProjectTemplates.7.0/content/ClassLibrary-CSharp/.template.config/localize).

-These files are be parsed by the template engine when loading information about the template.
+These files are to be parsed by the template engine when loading information about the template.
 The Template Engine API returns information for localizable properties in language matching the current UI culture (if localization is available) transparently, without explicit user action.

 ### Post action localization
 Ensure that all post actions in `template.json` have an `id` property prior setting up the localization.
 The `id` should be unique within the template.